 Image: Universal Pictures/IMDb

 Chris Washington and his girlfriend, Rose Armitage, are spending a weekend with her parents at their family estate.
 Over time, things begin to become more and more uncomfortable for Chris (and the audience watching him).
-Everything comes to a head when he decides he needs to get out.
-Get Out was a huge hit among all movies in 2017 and even nabbed an Oscar for Jordan Peele in his directorial debut.
+Everything comes to a head when he decides he needs to leave.
+Get Out was a box office success in 2017 and even nabbed an Oscar for Jordan Peele in his directorial debut.

 2. The Witch (2015)